 Stonehenge is one of the most visited heritage sites in the UK, and it’s equipped to welcome visitors of all abilities.
-From accessible shuttle buses and level pathways to step-free access at the visitor centre, the site has made thoughtful arrangements to ensure a smooth experience.
-Here are the key accessibility features to help you confidently plan your visit.
+From accessible shuttle buses to level pathways for wheelchair accessibility, the site has made thoughtful arrangements to ensure a smooth experience for everyone.
+Here are the key accessibility features to help you plan your visit.

 A combination of tarmac and grass paths encircle the monument.
 While the tarmac paths are wheelchair-friendly, grass paths may be challenging in wet conditions.